bmrf/tron/README.md

 4. **Java Runtime Environment**: I personally hate Java, but it is still widely used, so we at least get the system on the latest version.
 Use the `-sap` switch to skip this action

 5. **Windows updates**: Runs Windows update via this command:  `wuauclt /detectnow /updatenow`.
 Use the `-swu` switch to skip this action.
-If bundled WSUS Offline updates are detected, executes those instead.
-Use the `-swo` switch to force skipping WSUS Offline updates even if present
+If bundled WSUS Offline updates are detected, Tron executes those instead.
+Use the `-swo` switch to force skipping WSUS Offline updates even if they're present in the relevant directory.
+See [Executing bundled WSUS Offline updates](#executing-bundled-wsus-offline-updates) above for more information on using offline update packages with Tron

 6. **DISM base reset**: Recompile the "Windows Image Store" (SxS store).
 This typically results in multiple GB's of space freed up.
 Windows 8 and up only.
 Any Windows Updates installed *prior* to this point will become "baked in" (uninstallable).
 Use the `-sdc` switch to skip this action